toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-registry.md

 At this point your registry should be running correctly.

 ## Enable the registry port
-The registry default port is 5000.
+Because we enabled tls for the registry
-`ufw allow 5000`
+`ufw allow 443`